CBD SIDE EFFECTS: ARE THERE ANY?

 This report is largely based on emerging evidence from several studies showing that CBD is non-toxic (non-psychoactive), and well tolerated by most patients even with chronic use at high dosages of up to 1,500 mg/day.
 In addition, they also found that there is no evidence showing that CBD has any effect on psychomotor or psychological function, nor does it cause changes in, or affect any other physiological parameters such as heart rate, blood pressure or body temperature at controlled dosages.

-And in comparison with other drugs often used for the treatment of many serious medical conditions, including medical marijuana, CBD’s side effects profile is much better, helping to improve patients' compliance and adherence to treatment.
+And in comparison with other drugs often used for the treatment of many serious medical conditions, including medical marijuana, the profile of CBD side effects is much better, helping to improve patients' compliance and adherence to treatment.

 However, some reports also mention certain contraindications and side effects of CBD oil usage for some and everyone should seek medical advice before starting a regular intake of CBD to avoid or limit potential side effects.